sebadob/rauthy/README.md

 Additionally, if you modify the branding for the default `rauthy` client, it will not only change the look for the Login page, but also for the Account and Admin page.

+**Events and Auditing**
+Since v0.17, Rauthy implements an Event-System.
+Events are generated in all kinds of scenarios.
+They can be sent via E-Mail, Matrix or Slack, depending on the severity and the configured level.
+You will see them in the Admin UI in real time, or you can subscribe to the events stream and externally handle them depending on your own business logic.

+**Brute-Force and basic DoS protection**
+Rauthy has brute force and basic DoS protection for the login endpoint.
+Your timeout will be artificially delayed after enough invalid logins.
+It does auto-balacklist IP's that exceeded too many invalid logins, with automatic expiry of the blacklisting.
+You can, if you like, manually blacklist certain IP's as well via the Admin UI.

 **Already in production**
 Rauthy is already being used in production, and it works with all typical OIDC clients (so far).
 It was just not an open source project for quite some time.